-Genetics is the branch of biology that deals with the transmission and variation of inherited characteristics, particularly chromosomes and DNA.
+Genetics is the branch of biology that deals with the transmission and variation of inherited characteristics.

 1